USMLE Step 1 Guide for Indian Medical Students (2026)

 - USMLE Free 120 with 120 official practice questions from NBME, completely free.

-- QuantaPrep offering unlimited USMLE-style questions with full AI-powered explanations.
-Completely free, no credit card required.
+- QuantaPrep offering unlimited USMLE-style questions with AI-powered explanations.
+Accessible from India with no payment barrier, which matters when international transaction fees add up.

 Budget resources ($0–$100)